yaacov/kubectl-mtv/README.md

 See [Installation Guide](docs/README-install.md) for more options.

-## MCP support
+## MCP Support

-It is possible to add a kubectl-mtv MCP server for AI agents that support MCP add‑ons, for example Cursor IDE and Claude Desktop.
+kubectl-mtv includes a built-in MCP (Model Context Protocol) server for AI agents that support MCP add‑ons, such as Cursor IDE and Claude Desktop.

-See the [kubectl-mtv-mcp repository](https://github.com/yaacov/kubectl-mtv-mcp) for installation instructions and documentation.
+See [MCP Server Guide](docs/README_mcp_server.md) for detailed setup instructions and usage examples.

 ## Quick Start